Prostitution comes from Latin and means: Placing in front (pro is upfront and otatuere means placement).

+The owner of a Stove could be fined 3 Pounds, the City regulation stipulated.
 Young Gentry men had an initiation ritual: they took a freshman student to a Stove, where it was common for this young man, aged 16 or 17, to receive a gift: life-long Syphilis.

 Already in a City Regulation of the year 1478 “Rendez-Vous Houses” or “Meeting Houses” were mentioned.
 Places where women drank with men, “to be merry and to do other things as they liked”, as a source describes it.